-During this time a trolley line ran from South Denver, through what was then Orchard Place until it arrived at the Cherrelyn Horse Car that took them from Broadway and Hampden up the hill to the shopping center at Cherrelyn (Broadway and Quincy).
+During this time, a trolley line ran from South Denver, through what was then Orchard Place until it arrived at the Cherrelyn Horse Car that took them from Broadway and Hampden up the hill to the shopping center at Cherrelyn (Broadway and Quincy).

 Uniquely made for the hill leading up to Cherrelyn, the Horse Car was pulled up the hill by one of five horses assigned to the job (Quickstep, Frederick, Curley, Dobbin, and Old Dick).
-It would make several stops along the way for passengers and upon arrival at the top the horse was disconnected then backed up a ramp and placed onto the trolley.
-When the shoppers were ready to return home, they would climb aboard the trolley and the conductor would give them and the horse a push.
+It would make several stops along the way for passengers, and upon arrival at the top, the horse was disconnected, then backed up a ramp and placed onto the trolley.
+When the shoppers were ready to return home, they would climb aboard the trolley, and the conductor would give them and the horse a push.
 Gravity did the rest as passengers were whisked back down the hill to Broadway and Hampden.
 It is said that the trip took 15 minutes to get to the top and only 3 minutes to return back to the bottom.

-As the area began to grow and expand through to Littleton, Orchard Place and Cherrelyn gained less than stellar reputations.
+As the area began to grow and expand through to Littleton, Orchard Place, and Cherrelyn gained less than stellar reputations.
 Gamblers living in the area built roadhouses and saloons that brought disreputable women and violence.
 Eventually, the necessity of a police force to control the area was undeniable.
 In 1903 the community voted to combine Orchard Place, Cherrelyn, and the area south of Yale and east of the railroads into a single city.
 They called the city Englewood, which meant “wooded nook.”

-After Englewood was officially named a city of Colorado, things moved steadily along in development and the creation of it's identity.
-Throughout The Great Depression and World War II Englewood banded together to help it's citizens and the citizens of the United States.
-Soup kitchens, victory gardens, salvage scrap metal collections, and war bond sales defined the personality of our great city during this difficult time and created a long lasting reputation throughout Colorado.
-Later, city sites including the Gothic Theatre, Cinderella City, and an impressive 12 neighborhood parks put Englewood on the map.
+After Englewood was officially named a city of Colorado, things moved steadily along in development and the creation of its identity.
+Throughout The Great Depression and World War II, Englewood banded together to help its citizens and the citizens of the United States.
+Soup kitchens, victory gardens, salvage scrap metal collections, and war bond sales defined the personality of our great city during this difficult time and created a long-lasting reputation throughout Colorado.
+Later, city sites, including the Gothic Theatre, Cinderella City, and an impressive 12 neighborhood parks, put Englewood on the map.